ankita34359/React.js-Concepts-and-Projects/03_Lecture/03_Lecture_Notes.md

 ```

 In an SPA, once the page is loaded, the client-side JavaScript (like React) handles the content update, providing a smooth user experience.

 ---

+## 📦 Node Modules in React

+### What Are Node Modules?

+When you create a React app using create-react-app, a folder called node_modules is created.
+This folder contains all the packages (libraries and dependencies) that the project relies on.
+These packages are downloaded using the Node Package Manager (npm).

+### Key Points About node_modules:

+- **Not included in version control:*** The node_modules folder is typically added to .gitignore because it is huge and can be re-generated using npm install by anyone who clones the project.
+- **Dependencies and Sub-dependencies:** It contains not only the main dependencies you install (like React) but also the dependencies of those dependencies.